api3dao/contracts/docs/contracts/utils/extendedselfmulticall.md

 # ExtendedSelfMulticall

 ExtendedSelfMulticall is an extended version of [SelfMulticall](./selfmulticall.md).
-It allows the caller to query some account and block properties, which are specifically added to minimize [Airseeker](../../glossary.md#airseeker) RPC calls.
+It allows the caller to query some account and block properties, which are specifically added to minimize the number of [Airseeker](../../glossary.md#airseeker) RPC calls.